The Ph.D. Degree

 - A minimum of five 200-level graduate seminars

 - Theory and Methods of Foreign Language Teaching

 - Two to four courses in a related field (to be determined in consultation with the Director of Graduate Study)

 - Teaching (minimum 3 semesters).
 An effort will be made to provide teaching experience not only in a Slavic language, but also in Russian literature, culture, and history.

 - Reading knowledge of the second language closely related to the student's specialization.
 A standard of professional competence should be maintained within the area of likely specialization.
-Most students intending to specialize in Slavic cultural studies should demonstrate an appropriate language competence in Russian and one more Slavic language, normally Czech, and most students specializing in one Slavic culture need German or French for their research.
+Most students intending to specialize in Slavic cultural studies should demonstrate an appropriate language competence in Russian and one more Slavic language, normally Czech or Polish, and most students specializing in one Slavic culture need German or French for their research.
 This requirement may be satisfied through advanced course during the first year, or by placement evaluation.
 Fulfillment of the second language requirement with a language other than German or French must be approved by the graduate committee.

 - Students whose primary Slavic language competence requires them to take language courses below the 100 level may do so in consultation with the Director of Graduate Study, but those courses will not count toward the course requirements for the Ph.D.

 Funding and Time Table for Completion of the Ph.D. in Slavic Studies

 Normally course work and the preliminary examinations are completed by the end of the third year, submission of the doctoral thesis proposal during the fourth, and one or two years of work to complete the doctoral thesis.
 We expect our students to be supported by scholarships during their first year, by teaching fellowships/assistantships during their second to fourth years, and by a dissertation fellowship during their fifth year.